timolek/D2D-Docker/README.md

 When everything is running with docker-compose up, the website can be found on localhost:8000/web/

-This repository contains a helloworld example in the data folder in which the website data should be found according to the docker-compose file.
+This repository contains a fully working "Hello World" example in the data folder, this is the folder in which the website data should be place according to the included docker-compose file.